Make External Hard Drive Bootable in Windows 10

 PAGE CONTENT:

-There are many significant reasons for creating a bootable HDD or USB drive that carries a user's customized Windows operating system.
-For example, when your PC unexpectedly shuts down and can be never turned on due to hard disk failure or system corruption, you can still easily start the computer from the bootable drive.
-A bootable external hard drive also does great help when a computer's dead or crashed.
-Besides, with a bootable external USB drive, you can use your own operating system wherever you go and whenever you like.
-To enjoy these advantages though creating a bootable external hard drive, you have three workable methods to choose from.
+Creating a bootable HDD or USB drive with a customized Windows operating system offers several significant advantages.
+In the event of a PC shutdown due to hard disk failure or system corruption, a bootable drive can help you start the computer again.
+A bootable external hard drive is also useful when a computer is dead or crashed.
+Additionally, a bootable external USB drive allows you to use your own operating system anywhere, anytime.
+To take advantage of these benefits, you have three methods to choose from.

 Method 1.
 How to Make an External Hard Drive Bootable with Qiling Backup